ALL Metrics

 Background

-Cardiac hydatid cysts are uncommon presentation of heart disease that most often affects the left ventricle of the heart.
-The clinical picture may be quite different and may include arrhythmias and myocarditis up to a potentially life-threatening embolism of the cystic contents in cases of rupture into a cardiac chamber.
-Early and proper diagnosis is very important to avoid serious complications, such as infection and rupture of cysts.
-Even though medical treatment can bring certain control, surgery is the preferred type of treatment, which has good results and a low possibility of recurrence in cases where it is performed early.
+Cardiac hydatid cysts are an uncommon presentation of heart disease and most often affect the left ventricle.
+The clinical picture may vary considerably and may include arrhythmias and myocarditis, up to a potentially life-threatening embolism of the cystic contents in cases of rupture into a cardiac chamber.
+Early and proper diagnosis is very important to avoid serious complications such as infection and rupture of the cyst.
+Although medical treatment may provide a certain degree of control, surgery remains the preferred treatment because it offers good results and a low possibility of recurrence when performed early.

 Methodology

 This retrospective case-series study examined five patients diagnosed with cardiac hydatid cysts between January 2018 and July 2024.
-All cases were handled by a qualified cardiac surgeon at Al-Anbar Governorate in Iraq.
-The effectiveness and safety of surgical management were evaluated based on clinical information, radiographic findings, surgical procedures, and post-operative experiences.
+All cases were managed by a qualified cardiac surgeon in Al-Anbar Governorate, Iraq.
+The effectiveness and safety of surgical management were evaluated on the basis of clinical information, radiographic findings, surgical procedures, and post-operative outcomes.

 Results

-All five patients successfully underwent successful excision of the cardiac hydatid cysts.
-In all cases, the post-operative course was uneventful, except for one patient who developed significant post-operatve bleeding requiring re-exploration.
-There were no deaths, and high-quality clinical recovery was achieved.
-No incidence of cyst rupture, secondary infection, or cyst reccurrence was reported during the follow-up period.
+All five patients successfully underwent excision of the cardiac hydatid cysts.
+The post-operative course was uneventful in all cases except one patient who developed significant post-operative bleeding that required re-exploration.
+No deaths occurred, and good clinical recovery was achieved.
+No incidence of cyst rupture, secondary infection, or cyst recurrence was reported during the follow-up period.

 Conclusions

-Although uncommon, cardiac hydatid cysts should be included in the diagnosis of cardiac masses, particularly in endemic areas.
-Echocardiography and high-tech imaging should be used to diagnose heart disease early to prevent severe complications.
-Surgery has been the pillar of treatment as it offers high success rates with low risk in case it is performed in a timely and careful manner.
-The positive results in this series prove the necessity of timely surgical referral and multidisciplinary treatment.
+Although uncommon, cardiac hydatid cysts should be included in the differential diagnosis of cardiac masses, particularly in endemic areas.
+Echocardiography and advanced imaging should be used for early diagnosis to prevent severe complications.
+Surgery remains the cornerstone of treatment because it offers a high success rate with low risk when performed in a timely and careful manner.
+The positive results in this series support the importance of timely surgical referral and multidisciplinary management.

 Keywords